-Edgeworthia is a giant flowering shrub, reaching up to 6’ – 8’ feet tall.
+Edgeworthia is a giant flowering shrub, reaching 6’ to 8’ feet tall.

-The summer-loving tree sheds its leaves in fall and late winter going through beautiful fall colors and growing new ones in spring.
+The summer-loving tree sheds leaves in fall and late winter, going through beautiful fall colors and growing new ones in spring.

-The green leaves of the plant are shaped like a lance head – a narrow-oval shape with a pointy top edge.
+The plant’s green leaves are shaped like a lance head – a narrow-oval shape with a pointy top edge.

-These leathery leaves usually grow up to 3” to 5” inches long and 2” inches wide.
+These leathery leaves usually grow to 3” to 5” inches long and 2” wide.

 Flowering and Fragrance

-The deciduous shrub forms flower buds in early April through late summer.
+The deciduous shrub forms flower buds in its early April through late summer bloom season.